-This interview took place on July 13, 2013 between Jesse Nelson of Conduit Coffee and Joseph Roberston of Coffee Lovers Magazine.
+This interview took place on July 13, 2013 between Jesse Nelson of Conduit Coffee and Joseph Roberston of Extracted Magazine.

 Joseph: So, sitting here with Jesse at the Conduit Coffee studio, actually I was thinking about that on the way, how you call it a studio, which is pretty awesome because there’s a lot of art and craft.